MrRio/vtop/README.md

 npm install -g vtop
 ```

-If you're on OSX, or get an error about file permissions, you may need to do ```sudo npm install -g vtop```
+If you're on macOS, or get an error about file permissions, you may need to do ```sudo npm install -g vtop```.
+Don't do this if you're using [nvm](https://github.com/creationix/nvm).

 Running
 ---